Thursday, October 12th - 5.00- 6.00 pm Room: Hort, 110

 This study abroad program will be a service learning trip to Uganda over Spring Break 2018 focused on agroforestry.
 ISU and the Center for Sustainable Rural Livelihoods have been invested in improving the food security and quality of life for people in the Kamuli District of Uganda for the last 10 years.
 This spring break study abroad program will offer students the opportunity to become familiar with the ISU programs and enable students to directly contribute to improving the quality of life of the people of Kamuli, particularly the children.
 Students will spend several days working at a primary school in the Kamuli District to establish a tree nursery and woodlot.
-Students will also have the opportunity to visit Murchison Falls National Park and visit the source of the Nile River.
+Students will also have the opportunity to visit Queen Elizabeth National Park.

 Preference will be given to undergraduate students in CALS, NREM and HORT.
 You must be able to walk continuously for 3 miles on un-even terrain.
 You must be willing and able to live in basic conditions with minimal modern conveniences and no internet access.